-The Certified Angus Beef ® brand (CAB®) begins with Angus genetics.
+Getting cattle to qualify for the Certified Angus Beef ® brand (CAB) begins with Angus genetics.
 The first step toward brand acceptance is using registered Angus bulls.
 As genetics vary across the breed, it’s important to consider traits relevant at the ranch, feedyard and packinghouse.

 Using expected progeny differences (EPDs), you can select sires to complement your maternal goals without sacrificing improvement of carcass potential of your feeder cattle.
 With nearly 80% of cattle grading Choice or Prime, the market continues to demand cattle with the genetic ability to gain and grade at increasingly higher levels while heifer mates perform on the ranch.

 For more accurate selection in all traits, let carcass data from your calves establish a baseline.
 Such data can identify areas of strength and weakness, pointing out needs for genetic selection.

 Select for higher marbling in sires whenever other important traits can also be obtained.
 When choosing sires that are right for your herd, it is important to consider marketing goals in addition to economically relevant traits.
 Using EPDs, you can select bulls that complement your maternal goals without sacrificing the ability to improve carcass merit of calves that leave the ranch.
 In fact, improvement can be made in all of these areas at the same time.

 When selecting a sire for use on virgin heifers, include a focus on calving ease.
 Difficult births stress both dam and calf, and may reduce the amount and timeliness of nursing.
 Heifers experiencing calving difficulty return to estrus later, which can reduce reproductive rates in a controlled breeding season.
 Calving ease is largely determined by birth weight, and can be accurately managed using Birth Weight (BW) and Calving Ease Direct (CED) EPDs.